History of Norway: Decline and the Kalmar Union

 The Hanseatic League took control of Norwegian trade in the 14th century and established trading posts in most Norwegian port cities, such as Oslo and Bergen, which had the largest German colony.
 In 1380, Olaf Haakonsson inherited both the Norwegian and Danish thrones, creating a union between the two countries.
 In 1397, under Margaret I, the Kalmar Union was created between the three Scandinavian countries.
 She waged war against the Hanse, resulting in a trade blockade and higher taxation on Norwegians, which resulted in a rebellion.
 However, Norway and its Council of State was too weak to secede from the union.

 Margaret pursued a centralising policy which inevitably favoured Denmark, because it had a greater population than Norway and Sweden combined.
 Margaret also granted trade privileges to the Hanseatic merchants of Lübeck in Bergen in return for recognition of her right to rule, and these hurt the Norwegian economy.
 The Hanseatic merchants formed a state within a state in Bergen for generations.
 Even worse were the pirates, the "Victual Brothers", who launched three devastating raids on the port (the last in 1427).

 Norway slipped ever more into the background under the Oldenburg dynasty (established 1450).
 There was a revolt under Knut Alvsson in 1502.
 Norwegians had some affection for king Christian II, who resided in the country for several years.
-Norway did not take any part in the events which led to Swedish independence from Denmark in the 1520s.
+Norway did not take any part in the events which led to Sweden's secession from the Kalmar Union in the 1520s.